indicwiki-iiit/Cricket-players/README.md

 - Clone the repository into the local system.
 - For generating articles, one needs the folders: data, templates; and files: render.py, genXML.py.
 Ensure that these files and folders are available.
-- In the file 'render.py', update the `ids` list such that it contains all the cricinfo IDs of the required players.
+- In the file 'render.py', update the `all_ids` list such that it contains all the cricinfo IDs of the required players.
+Also update the lists `split_ids` and `file_names` based on requirements if necessary (their purpose has been clearly described in comments).

-### Generating XML dump

-- Follow the comments of 'render.py' and uncomment necessary lines to generate XML dump.
 - Execute 'render.py' with the command: `python3.7 render.py`.
-This will generate the XML dump for given player ids list, and store them in the xml file 'cricket\_players.xml'.
+This will generate the XML dump for given player ids list, and store them in different corresponding xml files, as mentioned in `file_names` list (described in comments in render file).

-### Generating individual articles and storing in a text file

-- Follow the comments of 'render.py' and uncomment necessary lines to generate articles for different ids, in a txt file.
-Update the file name variable to 'cricket\_players.txt'.
-- Execute 'render.py' with the command: `python3.7 render.py`.
-This will generate the required articles for given player ids list, and store them in a txt file 'cricket\_players.txt'.
-Each player's article has the corresponding player's cricinfo id at the beginning, and each such articles are distinguished by dotted lines (at the beginning and end of article) in the txt file.

 ## Github Structure